Bikeman868/Prius/README.md

 is uses also gives it much higher performance than coding ADO.Net the long handed way.

-> In benchmarks, Prius was typically between 2 and 4 times faster than using a `SqlConnection` and `DataReader`.
-This is because Prius uses the Linq compiler to generate machine code at run-time that performs mapping as efficiently as possible.

 Apart from being convenient and fast, Prius also adds enterprise level features like measuring database performance, and switching to alternate connections, and throttling database access to allow the database to recover from